 Letter to the Budget Committee & the Citizens of Beaverton

 Beaverton’s revenue trends are generally up over past years.
-The assessed valuation is rising and Building Fund revenue should top the $4.6 million mark, another record year.
+Assessed valuation is rising and Building Fund revenue should top the $4.6 million mark, another record year.
 This year, Beaverton will see hundreds of new homes built in South Cooper Mountain.
-Other revenue increases should come from lodging taxes, right-of-way fees, water revenue, planning fees and fees on other specialized services.
+Other revenue increases should come from lodging taxes, right-of-way fees, water revenue, interest earnings and development-related fees.
 We will continue to invest in staff expertise to service the development community, acquire key properties for redevelopment and create the types of infrastructure necessary to assure that private sector development occurs.
 The city’s urban renewal efforts, through the Beaverton Urban Redevelopment Agency, are buoyed by substantial private sectors investments driving projections to become one of Oregon’s best performing urban renewal agencies.

 Another financial focus is the $21 million Water Revenue bond sold in June.
 The bonds sold with a premium of more than $3 million resulting in a net bond issuance amount of $18,125,000.
 This bond continues Beaverton’s investment in its water system’s transmission, storage and distribution assets.
 Coupled with the new infrastructure for a growing community is the opportunity to begin serving an additional 4,100 customers who are city residents but were served by a special service district.
 Effective July 1, 2018, those service territories are withdrawn and transfer of service responsibilities will commence.